MiamiOH-CSE274/02_Cpp/README.md

 #### 6. Just like Java, C++ has a `new` command.
 But C++ also has a `delete` command that Java does not have.
 Why do we need `delete` in C++, but not in Java?
 What is `delete` good for?

+In Java, when there were no more references to an object the garbage collector would get rid of it for us.
+In C++ we need to manually delete objects we are no longer using.

 #### 7. What is one question about C++ that you would like me to explain in class?

+Why, if C++ is such a dangerous but fast language, has nothing safer yet just as fast been invented, of if it has why is C++ still used.